This post may contain affiliate links. Please read our disclosure policy.

-Basil pesto hummus is the best combination of all the flavors you love in pesto and the creamy texture of hummus.
-You’ll love this fresh and flavorful basil hummus recipe!
+Pesto hummus is the best combination of all the wonderful flavors of fresh basil pesto and the creamy texture of hummus.
+I love this fresh and flavorful recipe!
+It’s just a bonus that it’s low carb, too!
+Hummus is a creamy, craveable dip in any format, but this version is just bursting with clean healthy flavor.

+I’m always a fan of everything pesto.
+In fact, I’ve brought you quite a few basil recipes to add to your rotation, including my Fresh Basil Pesto, Pesto Pasta, and easy pesto chicken.
 While I often think of basil as one of the joys of summertime, I use it in cooking throughout the year.
 It’s an incredible herb with so much versatility, and works beautifully when blended into a variety of our favorite entrees and snacks!

 Luckily, everything wonderful about pesto combines beautifully with everything fabulous about hummus.
-Hummus is the creamiest, most flavorful way to get your healthy and low carb snack on!

 Why You’ll Love this Pesto Hummus